SeminJin/VL-ICAA/README.md

 ## Contact

-For questions or issues, please open an issue on GitHub.
+For questions or issues, please contact us at semini@hanyang.ac.kr or open an issue on GitHub.